 • Targeting scarce resources – Risk stratification means that you can target the allocation of

 resources, identify adverse events and monitor the impact of interventions.

 • Decision support – Predictive analytics cannot replace human decision-making (that kind of

 complexity is years’ away), but it can flag patterns before they emerge to enable individuals

 to apply their contextual analysis to the data.

-• Improving responses through time critical alert and decisions – Real time data means
+• Improving responses through time-critical alerts and decisions – Real-time data means

 that analytics can identify high-risk individuals such as those vulnerable to homelessness,